Biomedical Engineering Facilities

 CBERS members also have access to Louisiana's Optical Network Initiative (LONI), one of the most advanced optical networks in the country along with the the most powerful distributed supercomputer resource available to any academic community.
 Members also benefit from Tech's state-of-the-art computing and information infrastructure.
 Tech's Library provides the modern tools commonly used by researchers to retrieve scientific literature.

-Biomedical Engineering Center (BEC)
+Biomedical Engineering Center (Biomedical Engineering Building)

-New Biomedical Engineering Center (BEC)
+New Biomedical Engineering Center (Biomedical Engineering Building)

-Many of the research laboratories and faculty offices for for CBERS members are located in the new 52,000 square foot Biomedical Engineering Center (BEC), shown in the figure above.
+Many of the research laboratories and faculty offices for for CBERS members are located in the new 52,000 square foot Biomedical Engineering Center (Biomedical Engineering Building), shown in the figure above.
 The building was dedicated in May of 2007 and contains CBERS administrative offices, faculty offices for CBERS membership, an animal care facility, research laboratories, a conference room, rooms for research seminars and workshops, and a business incubator.
 The facility and equipment are valued at over $13M dollars.
 The Biomedical Engineering Center is physically adjoined to the Institute for Micromanufacturing, a modern micromechanical miniaturization design and manufacturing facility that complements the activities conducted in the Biomedical Engineering Center.
 Research activities within CBERS includes nanoscience, cellular modeling, biotransport, phenomena, neuroscience, neural engineering, rehabilitation engineering, biomaterials engineering, tissue engineering, biomicro/nanodevices and systems, and drug delivery.

-ffices and Support Facilities
+Offices and Support Facilities

-Conference Room (BEC)
+Conference Room (Biomedical Engineering Building)

 Seminars and Workshop Rooms